Mohan-Sai-Karthikeya101/WayPoint/README.md

 This gives WayPoint a persistent training workflow where the project can continue improving while previous model versions remain available.

+# *Risk Classification*

+WayPoint classifies students into five categories:

+Very High Risk, High Risk, Moderate Risk, Low Risk, and Very Low Risk.

+These categories are not determined using manually fixed ranges such as "below 50 marks = High Risk."

+The classification model learns the relationship between the six input parameters and the training outcomes.
+During training, it learns decision boundaries that separate the different risk classes.
+When a new student is analysed, their parameters are passed through the trained classifier, which determines which learned region they belong to.

+This means the risk boundaries are learned from the training data and the model rather than being hard-coded into the application.

+## Overview

+**WayPoint** is an end-to-end machine learning system designed to predict and analyse student academic performance using six key parameters: **study hours, phone usage hours, days before exam preparation, assignment percentage, attendance percentage, and previous marks**.

+The system uses two separate machine learning tasks.
+A **regression model** predicts the student's expected final performance score as a continuous value, while a **classification model** determines which learned risk category the student belongs to: **Very High Risk, High Risk, Moderate Risk, Low Risk, or Very Low Risk**.

+WayPoint does not rely on manually defined rules for assigning risk categories.
+The classification models learn patterns and decision boundaries from the training data and use those learned patterns to classify new students.

+The system also provides **SHAP-based explainability**, allowing students to understand which input factors contributed most to their prediction.
+Based on the prediction and input factors, WayPoint provides practical recommendations for improvement.

+A major feature of WayPoint is **Dream Score Analysis**, where a student can enter a desired target score and analyse which areas could be improved to work towards that target using realistic changes rather than impractical recommendations.

+WayPoint also includes **persistent learning and model versioning**.
+Historical training data is retained, previous model versions are preserved, and compatible models can be continued during subsequent training runs.
+The best-performing models are selected after evaluation and stored separately as the current models used by the application.

+The project separates the **training system (`training.py`)** from the **student-facing application (`WayPoint.py`)**.
+The training system handles data generation, training, evaluation, model selection, and versioning, while the application loads the saved models and performs prediction, risk classification, explainability, recommendations, and Dream Score analysis.

+Overall, WayPoint follows a complete machine learning pipeline:

+**Data Generation → Model Training → Evaluation → Best Model Selection → Model Versioning → Current Models → Student Prediction → Risk Classification → Explainability → Recommendations → Dream Score Analysis**

 # WayPoint — Installation & Execution Guide